jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 >
 >__Me__: What do you mean I can't do that?
 You provided the API that allows me to do it.
 Besides, it won't affect others because I'm only changing my local ConfigurationManager object.
 >
 >__CM Dev__: I know it looks like you have your own ConfigurationManager object, but there's a Singleton implementation within it.
-All of the configuration values reside in one place and they're shared.
-When you change "your" TimeOut value, you changed it for everyone.
+All configuration values reside in one place and they're shared.
+When you change "your" TimeOut value, you change it for everyone.
 >
 >__Me__: _Pause_ ...
 So let me get this straight.
 You provided the ability for me to change a value with your API, but I'm not supposed to use it, because it will change the value for everyone, because it's really a Singleton, and there's no indication anywhere that it's a shared Singleton.
 Do I have that right?
 >
 >__CM Dev__: Yes.
 >
 >__Me__: Do you think that's a good idea?
 We're in the same department, and I had no idea that this could happen.
 Your API allows it.
 The documentation does not suggest that updating a configuration value will affect all other clients.
 We all have what appears to be our own ConfigurationManager instance.
 What are the odds that one of the hundreds or thousands of our application developers will do exactly what I have done?
-Are you going to review code from thousands of developers to make sure they haven't done what I have done.
+Are you going to review code from thousands of application developers to make sure they haven't done what I have done.
 >
 >__CM Dev__: _Silence_

 This is an excellent example of the [Principle of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) (POLA).
+The code did something that absolutely astonished me once I was alerted.
+This project was the poster child for POLA.
+I'm sure I'll include more POLA examples in the future.
+(TBD)

 The only way to get around this issue was to create a bespoke XML file with my own TimeOut value.
 It was a pain, since the XML grammar rules were extremely confusing.
 I never figured them out.
 The XML parser developer was on my team.
 Whenever I needed a new XML file, I would describe what I needed to him, and he'd guide me.
 I have no idea how our application developers would ever figure out how to use it.

 In hindsight, I should have just accepted the default TimeOut value.

-This project was the poster child for POLA.
-I'm sure all include more POLA examples in the future.
-(TBD)

 ## Wrapping Singleton With State
 There are probably many ways to provide the desired __ConfigurationManager__ behavior described above without the inadvertently changing the value for everyone.

 Here's one possible way to do it with a wrapper.
 This is a hybrid of ideas from the [Proxy](https://jhumelsine.github.io/2024/02/01/proxy-design-pattern.html) and [Chain of Responsibility](https://jhumelsine.github.io/2024/02/20/chain-of-responsibility-design-pattern.html) design pattern.

 The bulk of the configuration values still reside within a Singleton instance as a Map of Strings to Integers.
 The `getInt(String name)` method returns the Integer that's associated with the String.
-This is an extremely simplistic example of the __ConfigurationManager__ on my project 20 years ago.
+This is an extremely simplistic example of the __ConfigurationManager__ from my project 20 years ago.
 Notice that there's no means to update any configuration value in `ConfigurationRepoSingleton`.
 The String to Integer mappings are created from XML files when the Singleton is initialized, which is not shown in the diagram.

 `ConfigurationCache` is the wrapper that provides the additional ability to modify configuration values, but only for the client.
-It won't affect others.
+It won't affect configuration values for other clients.
 It sets a String to Integer mapping within itself using `setInt(String name, int value)`.
 Unlike the `ConfigurationRepoSingleton`, which is shared by all, each client would have its own `ConfigurationCache`, so each updated name/value mapping would be local to that client and it would not affect other clients.

 `ConfigurationCache's` `getInt(String name)` is where the primary method that allows the wrapper to work.
-When executed, if the `name` is found in its mapping, then the local value is returned; otherwise, it returns the value that resides in the Singleton.
+When executed, if the `name` is found in its mapping, then the local cached value is returned; otherwise, it returns the value that resides in the Singleton.

 `ConfigurationManagerFactory` ensures that a `ConfigurationManager` object is acquired without the client having to know about `ConfigurationCache` or `ConfigurationRepoSingleton` specifically.